tsato21/book-data-organizer/README.md

 # Organize E-book Data in Google Sheets and Use Mail Merge

-This project consists of a Google Apps Script designed to automate the process of generating unique items for each mail in Google Sheets and use mail merge to send the emails all at once.
-The script is tailored to process data for confirmation emails and link share emails.
+This project involves a Google Apps Script that automates the process of organizing e-book data in Google Sheets and utilizing Mail Merge to send personalized emails.
+The script is specifically designed to handle two types of emails: confirmation emails and link share emails.

+- Confirmation Emails: The script processes data to generate unique items for each confirmation email, such as recipient names, course information, and book details.
+It then uses mail merge to send personalized confirmation emails to the recipients.

+- Link Share Emails: The script also handles data for link share emails.
+It organizes the necessary information, including recipient names, course details, and shared links.
+Using mail merge, it sends personalized link share emails to the recipients, providing them with the relevant links to access e-books or resources.

+By automating these processes, the Google Apps Script streamlines the management and distribution of e-book data, making it easier to send personalized emails to recipients in bulk.

 ## Features